benwr/bromberg_sl2/README.md

-# Cayley Hashing
+# Bromberg SL₂ Homomorphic Hashing

-This is an implementation of the hash function presented in the paper ["Navigating in the Cayley Graph of SL₂(𝔽ₚ)" ](https://link.springer.com/article/10.1007%2Fs00233-015-9766-5) by Bromberg, Shpilrain, and Vdovina.
+This is an implementation of the Tillich-Zémor-style hash function presented in the paper ["Navigating in the Cayley Graph of SL₂(𝔽ₚ)" ](https://link.springer.com/article/10.1007%2Fs00233-015-9766-5) by Bromberg, Shpilrain, and Vdovina.